sebarickert/sebastianhamalainen.com/src/content/other/about.md

 I have extensive knowledge of working with CMS systems and experience in large-scale web service projects.
 I mostly have been responsible for user interface design and accessibility.

-Technologies that I use and am familiar with:
-- CSS / Sass
-- HTML5
-- PHP
-- JavaScript
-- React
-- Twig
-- Drupal 7 & 8
-- Git
-- Gulp

 ## Education